ds8187/DL-Midterm-Diego-Tomas/README.md

 2. Inferance Notebook which just need weight provided to be loaded in and run
 3. Intensive data exploratory analysis Notebok which explores the intricate details of the dataset

+How To Recreate Result:

+Note:

+Outputs currently in notebook are not from our final submission.
+The only difference between the final submission and the code that produced the outputs is that in the generate_svg function, the do_sample parameter was set to False in our final submission, and True in the code that generated the output (it has been set to False again for convenience but the outputs were not cleared and the code was not re-run).

 Link to weights: https://drive.google.com/drive/folders/1risP-tYVyFsj-RQgAfMg-qJ-acrqf4sN?usp=sharing